shay-te/core-lib/website/versioned_docs/version-0.1.0/data_layers.md

 ## `Data` Layer

-The `Data` layer define low-level assets that are used to connect to various third party sources.
+The `Data` layer defines low-level assets that are used to connect to various third-party sources.
 For example connection, entities, migration, mapping, etc..

 #### Responsibilities: